GoogleContainerTools/jib-extensions/first-party/jib-layer-filter-extension-gradle/README.md

 # Jib Layer-Filter Extension

 A general-purpose layer-filter extension that enables fine-grained layer control, including deleting files and moving files into new layers.
-Note that the extension can only filters files put by Jib; it cannot filter files in the base image.
+Note that the extension can only filter files put by Jib; it cannot filter files in the base image.

 ## Examples